mifi2945/Program_4_Heaps/README.md

 - [ ] A brief narrative description of data used and the results from running the benchmarks.
 Make sure to have both sufficiently-large and sufficiently-many benchmarks.
 - [ ] A table and graph for each function, showing its results for each case.
 - [ ] A table and graph for each case, showing the results for each function
-- [ ] An analysis using the regression techniques from the second homework to estimate the asymptotic time complexity for each best.
+- [ ] An analysis using the regression techniques from the second homework to estimate the asymptotic time complexity for each case.
 - [ ] 1-2 paragraphs of text summarizing all interesting results.

 Answers to the following: